All You Need to Know About Pekin Ducks

 - To lay good eggs: There’s a so-called “layer feed”, rich in calcium and vitamins.
 For male ducks, the feed contains a high source of protein and intermittent calcium supplements to ensure fertility.

-- For pet ducks: These usually eat what they find on the farm, plus chicken or corn.
-However, the latter can make them fat quickly, so it’s best to offer it during the winter.
+- For pet ducks: They usually eat what they find on the farm, as well as chicken feed or corn.
+However, the latter can make them fat quickly, so it is better to offer it during the winter.

 - For baby ducks: There’s the so-called “chicken feed”, a starter full of protein and vitamins to ensure strength and health at the start of their lives.